 5. The social medias are playing their role

 The social media networks can help you keep up-to-date with the latest accounting and business sector developments.
-The reality is that they make a huge difference to your job in the new environment that will be served for all CPAs across the globe.
+However, the reality is that they make a huge difference to your job in the new environment that will be served for all CPAs across the globe.

-Many accounting companies recognize the value of conventional marketing being integrated in their overall business growth strategies, but other CPAs do not realize the strength of incorporating social media communications into their long-term strategy.
+Many accounting practices recognize the value of conventional marketing being integrated in their overall business growth strategies.
+On the other hand, other CPAs do not realize the strength of incorporating social media communications into their long-term strategy.

-In the case of accounting companies, according to a survey conducted by Inovautus Research, SocialCPAs and the Accounting Marketing Association (AAM):
+In the case of accounting practice, according to a survey conducted by Inovautus Research, SocialCPAs and the Accounting Marketing Association (AAM):

 - Social media activities are still fairly small with only a few organizations posting a few times per week.
 Frequencies for posting were found to have a strong connection to the overall performance.